 Contribution of Energy by Organic Residues

-Soil scientist, Richard Parnes, in his book Soil Fertility states that the damaging thing about the controversy between which is better – organic or synthetic – is the tendency to ignore (and thus belittle) the far more important value of organic residues: which is its contribution of energy to an agricultural system.
+Soil scientist, Robert Parnes, in his book Soil Fertility states that the damaging thing about the controversy between which is better – organic or synthetic – is the tendency to ignore (and thus belittle) the far more important value of organic residues: which is its contribution of energy to an agricultural system.
 It (the energy from organic residues) is required to maintain soil fertility and there is no substitute.

 Nature Maintains a Delicate Balance